arcee-ai/mergekit/docs/create_a_merge_method.md

 Kernel execution disables ambient autocast so input dtype and method-specific precision choices determine the arithmetic.
-Linear accumulates weighted inputs into one float32 output buffer (float64 for float64 inputs), then normalizes and casts the result to the input dtype.
-Its small coefficient sum uses float64 to preserve residuals from nearly cancelling weights.
-Coefficients are never rounded to the low-precision input dtype.
-CPU execution may cast the current input internally;
-there is no retained full-precision copy of every input.
+Linear accumulates weighted inputs into one float64 accumulator, divides by the float64 coefficient sum when normalized, then casts the result to the aligned input dtype.
+A zero coefficient sum is rejected when normalization is enabled.
+Using float64 for both sums reduces errors from nearly cancelling weights without special cases.
+CPU execution may additionally cast the current input internally; no full-precision copy of every input is retained.

-The kernel receives `[B, N, *weight_shape]` and returns `[B, *weight_shape]`.
+The kernel receives a tuple of N tensors shaped `[B, *weight_shape]` and returns one tensor shaped `[B, *weight_shape]`.
 It must preserve the output axis: reductions for norms, means, and dot products must not accidentally combine different outputs.
 Linear and SLERP have native batched implementations; SLERP stays entirely in Torch on the input device.